Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 Should You Paint Your Cabinets Black?

 While I do think black painted cabinets look really nice, white is more forgiving and easier to maintain.
 Most people assume white paint shows more dirt than black, but that isn't the case.
 Have you ever owned black appliances?
 I have them in my kitchen.
 Touching and wiping the surface leaves noticeable marks.
 The same is true with black paint on cabinets.
-Light colored food spills from cooking become more noticeable too.
+Food spills from cooking become more noticeable too.

 The color is also a magnet for dust.
-Even at the end of this painting project, I noticed dust accumulation on the doors during clean up.
+Even at the end of this painting project, I noticed dust accumulation on the doors during clean-up.
 Darker colors also take longer to fully cure than white due to the heavier load of tint in the paint, so you have to go easy on the doors for a while.
 Handling the painted doors too soon can mar the paint with fingerprint smudges.

 Prepping Cabinets for Black Paint

 Designate a workspace where you can paint the doors and store them for drying.
 The workspace should be heated if it's cold out.
 This is important for black paint too because dark colors take longer to dry.
 Cold temperatures, or high humidity, will extend the dry time even more.
 Don't attempt to paint the doors while they're attached to the frame, especially if you're spraying them.
 It's a lot easier to take them down.

 Remove and label the doors: The door hinges and knobs should be removed.
 Use a marker to label each door so you know exactly where each one goes for installation.
 The best way to label the doors is to write a number inside the hinge cavity.
 If you're spray painting, cover each number with a piece of tape.

 Remove the drawer fronts too by removing the screws on the inside of the drawer with a drill.
 Sometimes the drawer fronts are glued on, or dove-tailed, in which case the entire drawer has to be removed by lifting them out of the slider track.
 Write a number on the reverse side of each drawer front.